 5. Be polite.
 Dungeons and Dragons Online has a community composed of players from all over the world.
 Some of them might struggle with English.
 There are Chinese, French, Brazilian, and many other language-based guilds.
 One should treat all other players with respect and patience.
 Players that are rude, insensitive, or sometimes even silly can find themselves viewed in a negative light by the DDO community.
 This is one set of gamers that police their game chat, and they do so with vigor.
 Players should use all public channels with a purpose.
 Additionally, players needn't overuse the guild chat channel once they join a guild; it's used for social interaction and guild member queries.

 6. Locating a guild worth being in.
 The best way to find a guild a player will be comfortable with is to adventure with the guild's members.
 The best guild relations often happen by chance.

 8. Can you hold your own in quests?
 Many newer players fall victim to bad character builds.
-High level adventurers, for the most part, are running quests with toons built to maximize their feature attributes.
-If a player joins a party as a cleric, for example, and doesn't have a high wisdom score with strong healing ability, the other players in the party are going to wonder why.
-Character builds are important in every aspect of DDO, indeed, they leave little room for error, when taking on tough, high level adventures.
+High-level adventurers, for the most part, are running quests with toons built to maximize their feature attributes.
+If a player joins a party as a cleric, for example, and doesn't have a high wisdom score with a strong healing ability, the other players in the party are going to wonder why.
+Character builds are important in every aspect of DDO; indeed, they leave little room for error when taking on tough, high-level adventures.

 One option for players that have made friends in a guild, but are playing an inadequate toon, is to delete and create the same character over again.
 A friend, who must be at least an officer in the guild, can invite the re-created toon back into the guild.